 I have been climbing regularly since I was 16 years old and have watched the rise of indoor climbing from ‘wet weather’ activity to Olympic Sport.
 Whilst I enjoy all forms of climbing, it is ‘rock climbing’ outside that I prefer and

 Climbing in the mountains is not in a controlled environment, it’s out there in the open, pitching you, not just against the route, but mother nature herself.

 Conditions can vary from good to diabolical within the space of just a few minutes.
 Holds can snap, gear can rip, the landings aren’t soft and the midges can be a touch annoying.
 To be successful you have to be a good opportunist, able to exploit the moment when it arrives.

-Staying motivated for climbing in the mountains (over a long period of time) therefore becomes far more than just about climbing itself – you have to savour (or endure) the full outdoor experience at all times.
+Staying motivated to climb in the mountains (over a long period of time) becomes far more than just about climbing itself – you have to savour (or endure) the full outdoor experience at all times.

 WIth a family climbing heritage extending back into the 1950’s, climbing has always been part of my life, although I did not start climbing frequently until after my GCSE’s in the summer of 1996 (16 yrs).
 My younger years were dominated by athletics representing Cumbria for 8 years in track, field and cross-country events, but by the time I was 17, climbing was becoming the only sport that I wanted to do.